man3ng/ECOTIME-Sheet-Filler/README.md

 ## Install

 1. Install Tampermonkey and pin it to your toolbar.
 2. Chrome only: go to `chrome://extensions`, and turn on **Developer mode** (top right).
-Since Chrome 138 Tampermonkey needs this to run scripts.
+Since Chrome 138 (mid-2025 Stable Release) Tampermonkey needs this to run scripts.
 3. Click the Tampermonkey icon → **Create a new script…**
 4. Select everything in the editor and delete it.
 5. Paste the entire contents of `ecotime-autofill-v24.user.js`.